szabgab/wis-python-course-2024-04/README.md

 ### Assignment (day 4)

-Write a program that given a filename on the command line will print
+Create a folder called `day04` and write a program that given a filename on the command line will print the following:

 * How many characters does the file have.
 * How many lines are in the file.